named-data/ndn-cxx/docs/INSTALL.rst

-.. _Getting Started with ndn-cxx:

 Getting started with ndn-cxx
 ============================

 Supported platforms
 -------------------

-ndn-cxx uses continuous integration and has been tested on the following platforms:
+ndn-cxx is built against a continuous integration system and has been tested on the following platforms:

 -  Ubuntu 16.04 (amd64)
 -  Ubuntu 18.04 (amd64, armhf, i386)